n0tic/Duplicate-File-Finder/README.md

 - **User-friendly interface**: Intuitive controls and a user-friendly interface.
 - **Explorer Context Menu Option**: Right-click on any folder in Windows Explorer to quickly initiate a scan for duplicate files within that location.
 This convenient context menu option simplifies the process of identifying and managing duplicate files directly from the file explorer.

-## Why Use Duplicate Finder?
+## Why Use Duplicate File Finder?

-Duplicate Finder is a valuable tool for anyone looking to declutter their storage space and eliminate unnecessary duplicate files.
+Duplicate File Finder is a valuable tool for anyone looking to declutter their storage space and eliminate unnecessary duplicate files.
 Whether you're a home user managing personal files or a professional handling large data sets, Duplicate Finder streamlines the process of identifying and managing duplicate files, saving you time and improving your system's efficiency.

 ## License